 Overview of entrepreneurship through case studies and readings.
 Analysis of risks and rewards of a business opportunity, the obstacles to be overcome in starting and managing a new venture, and the skills and resources required for success.
 This 3 credit course is listed as MANAGMNT 492E.

-Problems in resource allocation, health research, adoption of technology, and related issues in the context of basic ethical principles.
+Explore problems in resource allocation, health research, adoption of technology, and related issues in the context of basic ethical principles.
 Group discussion emphasized.
-This 3 credit course is listed as PUBHLTH 525.
+(PUBHLTH 525, 3 credits)

 Introduction to the many functions of planning a meeting or event.
 Emphasis on project scheduling and planning an actual event including its inception, site selection, contract negotiations, selecting suppliers, obtaining sponsorships, and budgeting.
 This 3 credit course is listed as HT-MGT 334.